 Tulsi Manas Temple

 Built in 1964 r. sikhara style marble temple of Tulsi Manas (Tulsi Manas Mandir) adjacent to the Temple of Durga.
 On its walls are carved verses and scenes from Ram Charit Manas, that is, Rama-jana translated into Hindi by Tul-sie Das (d.
-1623 r.).
+1623 R.).
 This Sanskrit epic tells about the life and deeds of Prince Rama, the incarnation of the god Vishnu.
 Tulsi Das lived in Benares while translating the Ramayana.

 On the first floor there is a factory of puppets and decorations from Indian mythology.
 It is especially eagerly visited by those, who know the heroes of the Ramayana or the Mahabharata.
 Non-Hindus also have access to the Tulsi Manas temple.